 The Julius Rosenwald Fund

 In the 1910s, Chicago philanthropist Julius Rosenwald, president of Sears, Roebuck and Co., became aware of the sad state of education among African Americans in the rural South.
 His response was establishment of a fund that provided architectural plans and matching grants that helped build more than 5,300 schools from Maryland to Texas between the late 1910s and 1932.
+North Carolina had more than 800 projects, more than any other state.

 Alumni of Panther Branch School,